 In a nutshell, DevOps is a method of software development that delivers efficiency though communication, collaboration, and integration between Development, Tech Operations, and QA.
-It has its roots in the Agile methodology and has 3 main benefits (amongst many others):
+It has its roots in the Agile methodology and has 3 main benefits (among many others):

-- Increased Velocity: Faster delivery of features
+- Increased Velocity for faster delivery of features

-- Increased Stability: of operating environments
+- Increased Stability of operating environments

 - Increased Utilization of Infrastructure & Resources: More Time to focus on value-add activities (rather than fixing problems)